NSProgrammer/ZipUtilities/README.md

 - `NOZDecompressDelegate` is the delegate for the `NOZDecompressOperation`.
 It provides callbacks for progress, overwriting output files and completion.
 - `NOZDecompressResult` is the object taht encapsulates the result of a compress operation.
 It holds whether or not the operation succeed, the error if it didn't succeed, the paths to the output unarchived files and other informative metrics like duration and compression ratio.

+### `NOZZipper.h`

+`NOZZipper` is an object that encapsulates the work for zipping sources (NSData, streams and/or files) into an on disk zip archive file.

+### `NOZUnzipper.h`

+`NOZUnzipper` is an object that encapsulates the work for unzipping from a zip archive file on disk into destinations (NSData, streams and/or files).

 ## History

+### 1.2.0  (Aug 21, 2015) - Nolan O'Brien

+- Implement NOZUnzipper
+- Use NOZUnzipper for decompression
+- Remove minizip dependency

 ### 1.1.0  (Aug 15, 2015) - Nolan O'Brien